Gal Hamrani

 Gal Hamrani (גל חמרני; born 1 December 1992) is an Israeli Paralympic goalball player.
 She competed for Israel at the 2024 Paris Paralympics in the Women's goalball tournament, where she and the Israel women's national goalball team won a silver medal.

 Early life

 Hamrani was born with aniridia and glaucoma, resulting in her being fully blind in one eye, limited eyesight in the other and being assisted by a guide dog.
 She completed her sherut Leumi volunteering at a hospital.

 Goalball career

 Hamrani began practicing goalball at age 13, joined the Israel women's national goalball team and is the team captain.
 She took part in the 2016 Summer Paralympics and was team captain during the 2020 Summer Paralympics.
 The team qualified for the Paralympic Games after achieving gold medal at the 2015 IBSA World Games and silver medal at the 2019 Goalball European Championships.

 She competed for Israel at the 2024 Paris Paralympics in the Women's goalball tournament, where she and the Israel women's national goalball team won a silver medal.

+Honors

+In 2025, Hamrani was honored as one of the torchbearers in the national Israeli Independence Day ceremony.